PeterHickman/Legion/README.md

 This is just a statement of fact rather than a requirement.
 It wouldn't take much to have the system package manager agnostic -- using `yum` for example -- I just haven't had a reason to make the change yet

+## Warning!!!

+This is a work in progress and things will change